-Condensed Civil Rights Statement: The Office of the State Attorney Fifteenth Judicial Circuit is an equal opportunity provider and employer.
+Condensed Civil Rights Statement: The State Attorney's Office, 14th Judicial Circuit is an equal opportunity provider and employer.

 The Provider is required to display the OAG's "Civil Rights Fact Sheet" at locations open to the public.
 The "Civil Rights Fact Sheet" will be made available to the Provider via the OAG E-Grants Management System.